carpentries-incubator/managing-computational-projects/episodes/04-rdm.md

 The more important the data and the more often the datasets change, the more frequently you should back them up.
 If your files take up a large amount of space and backing up all of them proves to be challenging or expensive, you may want to create a set of criteria for when you back up the data.
 This can be part of your data management plan (DMP).

 When you are ready to release the data to the wider community, you can also search for the appropriate databases and repositories in [FAIRsharing](https://fairsharing.org/databases), according to your data type, and type of access to the data.
-Learn more about this in **The Turing Way** chaoter on [sharing and archiving Data](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-sharing.html#rr-rdm-sharing).
+Learn more about this in *The Turing Way* chapter on [sharing and archiving Data](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-sharing.html#rr-rdm-sharing).

 [Add Metadata Standards as recommended by the Crick]